Using URL Parameters

 React-SearchKit can update URL query string parameters with the user selections to enable deep linking.

-The URL parameters handling behaves in a similar way as the REST API: when the query
+The URL parameters handling behaves in a similar way as the REST API: when the query state is updated by any component, it is serialized and the URL query string is updated.

-When the URL query string changes, React-SearchKit serializes it to the query
+When the URL query string changes, React-SearchKit serializes it to the query state triggering automatically an update of all mounted components.

 See how the URL query string changes on user input: